isabella232/ios-test-1/README.md

 Webservice dates are using iso 8601 format (yyyy-MM-dd'T'HH:mm:ss.SSSZ).

-## Submission
+## Submission instructions

-When you are ready, just send us a mail.
+**Neither fork the project nor submit a pull request.** When your project is done send us a zip by mail.

 Don't forget to include a ****README**** file with the following: